 Lauret Ballsun moved from California to the West of Market Kirkland area about 6 years ago and has recently founded LBC Pharmaceutical Professionals, LLC, a consulting company focused on providing services to the biopharmaceutical industry, specializing in pharmacovigilance (product safety).
 Prior to consulting, Lauret worked at four different biopharmaceutical companies, including ICOS Corporation, Elan Pharmaceuticals, Genentech, and Syntex.
 Lauret’s worked for 10 years as a critical care nurse specialist in newborn and pediatric intensive care units before starting to work for biopharmaceutical companies.
 Lauret received a B.A. in psychology at the University of California at Berkeley, a BSN in nursing at San Diego State University.
 Lauret has three daughters, two of them recent graduates from the University at California and now working in Berkeley prior to pursuing their graduate education.
 Lauret became an avid enthusiast for the performing arts by her exposure to many artists associated with the work of her brother-in-law, Robert Friedman, who is an impresario in the world of dance, music, and drama.
 Lauret is an active and devoted supporter of the performing arts through her KPC board membership.

-Rob and Kate live with Molly the dog in in their home north of downtown in the Norkirk neighborhood.
+Rob and Kate live with Molly the dog in in their home in the Norkirk neighborhood.
 Molly's wagging tail can usually be seen during her favorite afternoon activity: exploring the trails of nearby Crestwoods Park.

 Kathy Page Feek, Ed.
 D.